One on One Resources

 - What can I do as your manager to help enable you to reach your goals?

-Questions about career growth help employees to know that there are resources to develop and progress in their current role.
+Questions about professional development helps identify resources and next steps to develop and progress in their current role.

 - Are there any specific skills, abilities, or knowledge you hope to gain in this role?

 - As your manager, what can I do to help you in your career development?